Lamina propria: Role in the immune system

 Because the epithelium is often under external stress and is somewhat delicate, the lamina propria hosts many immune cells.
 In the intestinal tract the immune system must have tolerance to the normal intestinal flora, yet respond to pathogenic microorganisms.
 Imbalance of this causes inflammation diseases such as inflammatory bowel disease.
 The lamina propria’s richness in macrophages and lymphoid cells makes it a key place for immune responses to occur.
 It forms part of the barrier that protects internal tissues from external pathogenic microorganisms, especially from the gastrointestinal tract.

 Clinical significance

 Progression of epithelial cancer often relies on deep and regional lymph node invasion.
 The lamina propria, being one of the barriers to the submucosa, is an area where epithelial cancer invasion is of significance since lymphatic invasion is an independent predictor of lymph node metastasis, especially in gastric cancer.
 As soon as the tumors breach the basement membrane and reach the lamina propria, they are exposed to lymphatics which may increase the rate of metastasis and cancer progression.
 Deeper invasion into the submucosa will increase the exposure to lymphatics.

 Long-standing inflammation is a risk factor for the development of cancer.
 The lamina propria macrophages when under much stress release pro-inflammatory signals that may lead to increased probability of developing cancer.
-An example of this is the over activation of the IL-6/STAT3 pathway, which has been linked to colitis-associated cancer.
+An example of this is the overactivation of the IL-6/STAT3 pathway, which has been linked to colitis-associated cancer.